 An inside cover print ad was featured in CPCA Insight Trade Publication.
-The full-page advertisement informed those in the paint and coatings industry about Product Care paint programs, with 1,500 copies distributed to industry members.

-See Appendix B for examples of print advertising activities.
+The full-page advertisement informed those in the paint and coatings industry about Product Care paint programs, with 1,000 copies distributed to industry members.
+See Appendix B: Communication and Education Materials for more information.